Danjumajamiu/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-lists is a script to lists all files in the current directory,the parent of the working directory and the /boot directory in order in long list, 12-file_type is a script to print the type of the file named iamafile in /tmp/iamafile, 13-symbolic_link is a script to create a symbolic link to /bin/ls named __ls__ in current directory,
+11-lists is a script to lists all files in the current directory,the parent of the working directory and the /boot directory in order in long list, 12-file_type is a script to print the type of the file named iamafile in /tmp/iamafile, 13-symbolic_link is a script to create a symbolic link to /bin/ls named __ls__ in current directory, 14-copy_html is a script to copy all HTML files from the current working directory to the parent of the working directory and updating content,